neuropacs/neuropacs-docs/docs/ingestion-options/sftp.md

 ## Overview

-Our SFTP ingestion option provides a straightforward, secure method for healthcare facilities to transfer DICOM studies to our cloud platform.
+SFTP ingestion option provides a straightforward, secure method for healthcare facilities to transfer DICOM studies to our cloud platform.
 Leveraging standard SFTP clients and key-based authentication, this integration fits easily into existing workflows.

 ## Key Benefits